Frequently Asked Questions

 We recommend using the shower head that comes with the ShowerStick because it doesn’t have any switches (on/off, massage, etc) which can sometimes create a back pressure issue.
 What this means is that when you put the shower head on the floor of the shower to regenerate, some shower heads with switches or massagers won’t allow all of the water to flow out of the ShowerStick in order for you to then be able to pour all of the salt water inside.
 You can try a different shower head to see if it will work.
 Remove the regeneration port cap then lay the shower head on the floor and see if the water drains at a steady pace without any resistance (takes about 2 minutes).
 Then pour your salt solution inside to regenerate.
 If when you are slowly pouring the salt water inside it starts to back up and not let you pour it in at a steady pace as it flows out the shower head, then you know you either need to use the shower head that came with the ShowerStick or remove yours each time you regenerate.

 Water softening salt is a coarse grain salt that usually comes in chips or pellets and contains dirt and sediment.
 This type of salt is made for whole house water softening systems.
 These systems are capable of breaking down the chips or pellets into a fine grain and they have a filter to get rid of the dirt and sediment.
 Since the ShowerStick doesn’t have a built in system to do this, a granulated (fine grain) salt such as iodized or plain table salt should be used when regenerating.
 The chunks or pellets won’t dissolve in your water bottle so the resin inside the ShowerStick won’t get enough salt to properly regenerate.
-And you definitely don’t want to get the pellets inside the ShowerStick because they will sit inside the resin bed and the dirt and sediment from this type of salt will eventually destroy the resin.
+And if you try to add salt pellets inside the ShowerStick’s regeneration port, they won’t reach the resin since there’s a resin filter inside that end to keep the resin from escaping.

 0 - 3 grains = soft water, so you should regenerate to keep the water in this range.
 Follow the instructions on the test strips package.